akmn35/new.dist/README.md

 #> [1] 0.3608941
 ```

-`prld` Distribution function for a lindley distribution with parameters
+`prld` Distribution function for lindley distribution with theta
-theta.
+parameters.

 ``` r
 library(new.dist)